Direction determination: Based on the Sun

 The position of the Sun in the sky can be used for orientation if the general time of day is known.
-In the morning the Sun rises roughly in the east (due east only on the equinoxes) and tracks southward (in the northern hemisphere) or northward (in the southern hemisphere).
+In the morning the Sun rises roughly in the east (due east only on the equinoxes) and tracks southward (in the Northern Hemisphere) or northward (in the Southern Hemisphere).
 In the evening, the Sun sets in the west, again roughly and only due west exactly on the equinoxes.
-In the middle of the day, it is to the south for viewers in the northern hemisphere, who live north of the Tropic of Cancer, and the north for those in the southern hemisphere, who live south of the Tropic of Capricorn.
-This method does not work very well when closer to the equator (i.e. between the Tropic of Cancer and the Tropic of Capricorn) since, in the northern hemisphere, the sun may be directly overhead or even to the north in summer.
-Conversely, at low latitudes in the southern hemisphere the sun may be to the south of the observer in summer.
-In these locations, one needs first to determine whether the sun is moving from east to west through north or south by watching its movements—left to right means it is going through south while the right to left means it is going through north; or one can watch the sun's shadows.
-If they move clockwise, the sun will be in the south at midday, and if they move anticlockwise, then the sun will be in the north at midday.
-The sun rises from east and sets in West.
+In the middle of the day, it is to the south for viewers in the Northern Hemisphere, who live north of the Tropic of Cancer, and the north for those in the Southern Hemisphere, who live south of the Tropic of Capricorn.
+This method does not work very well when closer to the equator (i.e. between the Tropic of Cancer and the Tropic of Capricorn) since, in the Northern Hemisphere, the Sun may be directly overhead or even to the north in summer.
+Conversely, at low latitudes in the Southern Hemisphere the Sun may be to the south of the observer in summer.
+In these locations, first determine whether the Sun is moving from east to west through north or south by watching its movements—left to right means it is going through south while the right to left means it is going through north; or observers can watch the Sun's shadows.
+If they move clockwise, the Sun will be in the south at midday, and if they move anticlockwise, then the Sun will be in the north at midday.
+The Sun is seen to rise from the east and set in the West.